bjgarcia/hdzero-goggle-services/README.md

 {"fr_to_list":[{"from_path":"/mnt/extsd/movies/save_this.jpg","to_path":"/mnt/extsd/movies/stars/save_this.jpg"},{"from_path":"/mnt/extsd/movies/stars/save_this.ts","to_path":"/mnt/extsd/movies/save_this.ts"}]}

 ### Delete Methods
-Delete all files from a list directories or delete a list of files.
+Delete all files from a list of directories or delete a list of files.
+Displays the number of lines deleted if directory.
+Displays each path delete or error if does not exist.

 ```
 /cgi-bin/file?delete=file